ABOVE: September 4th, 2011 photo of Vincent and Arline Benedetti at Saint James Cathedral in downtown Orlando.

 He outlines the historical competition of the United States against Russia after WWII to get top rocket scientists like Wernher Von Braun, chief rocket scientist from Germany.
 The launching of the WAC Corporal in the nose of a V-2 rocket was the first launch from the Cape Canaveral launching complex.
 Orlando builder Jerry Kinsley of Kinsley Builders built the launching pads, the first building at Cape Canaveral, the underground block house, and the hangars.

-Listen (2:17) to Orlando sonar physicist Vincent Benedetti’s firsthand account of this historic event in the American race to space.
+Listen as Orlando sonar physicist Vincent Benedetti shares his firsthand account of this historic event in the American race to space.